New property measures to curb rising home prices

 Total Debt Servicing Ratio (TDSR)

 The TDSR is the portion of a borrower’s gross monthly income that goes towards repaying the monthly debt obligations, including the loan being applied for.
-With the latest cooling measures, the TDSR threshold has been tightened to 55% from 60% previously.
+In 2022, the TDSR threshold was tightened to 55% from 60% previously.

 This means new mortgages cannot cause borrowers’ total monthly loan repayments to exceed 55% of monthly income.